 - Automated soldering is possible.

 So, that was all for today.
-I hope you have enjoyed today’s lecture.
+In the next lecture, we will have a look at the PCB Panelization Process.
+I hope you have enjoyed today's lecture.
 Thanks for reading.